mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/cloud-armor.md

 From here, your Ingress is now protected by Cloud Armor, you could test the associated public IP generated: `kubectl get ingress my-ingress`.

-## Cloud Armor in front of Istio and Anthos Service Mesh
+## Cloud Armor in front of Istio or Anthos Service Mesh

 Deploying external L7 load balancing outside of the mesh along with a mesh ingress layer offers significant advantages, especially for internet traffic.
 Even though Anthos Service Mesh (ASM) and Istio ingress gateways provide advanced routing and traffic management in the mesh, some functions are better served at the edge of the network.
 Taking advantage of internet-edge networking through Google Cloud's External HTTP(S) Load Balancing might provide significant performance, reliability, or security-related benefits over mesh-based ingress.